sanlocoz/cross-section/README.md

 ## What is this program about?
 This repository contains cut and fill calculations for cross-section using Python programming language.
-It converts precision GPS data into cross section data and later it is overlayed with planned cross section to get cut and fill calculations.
+It converts precision GPS data into cross-section data and later it is overlaid with designed cross-sections to get cut and fill calculations.

+## Algorithms and concepts

 ## How to use?
 1. Input file is given in the folder that has prefix "input".